junxit/us-congress-bills-111/metadata.md

 - 2010-12-06 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Harkin with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2010-12-06 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Harkin with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2010-12-06 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 675.
+- 2010-12-08 — Held at the desk.
+- 2010-12-08 — Message on Senate action sent to the House.
+- 2010-12-08 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S8654-8655; text as passed Senate: CR S8654-8655)
+- 2010-12-08 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S8654-8655; text as passed Senate: CR S8654-8655)
+- 2010-12-08 — Received in the House.